kazaamjt/BlogContent/base/part_1.md

 Now, since Hyper-V Server 2019 does not come with a GUI, complicating the installation and configuration of the machines,
 I'll be building the machines on my own desktop instead and use Hyper-V export to move them to the server.
+Before created any machines, I created 2 virtual switches, 1 external (called external) and 1 internal (called backbone).
+These names will come in to play later.

 ## Installing and configuring the Windows Server VM

-I'm not going in to detail on how to create a VM or installing Windows.
+I'm not going in to detail on how to create a VM or how to install Windows.
-These are trivial tasks outside the scope of this blog.
+These are trivial tasks outside of the scope of this blog.

 I will provide you with the specs of the machine: